lukasm011/uart/readme.md

 Both subsystems are implemented as FSMDs (Finite State Machines with Datapath) largely using a two process design.
 Additionally they consist of a FIFO buffer to enable multiple bytes to be written/received between outside interventions.

-# APPLICATION NOTES
+## APPLICATION NOTES
 On startup, the reset port must be asserted low for at least one rising edge of the clock.
 The module subsequently requires one more clock cycle to revert to the idle state, such that transmission and reception can start on the next rising edge.
 All further interfacing with the module is done via AXI4-Lite.
+Operation of specific pins as detailed below is done by the AXILite slave.

 ### TX subsytem